NVIDIA-AI-IOT/deepstream_tao_apps/TRT-OSS/x86/README.md

 > cuDNN 7.6.5
 > TensorRT 7.0.0.11

+**Note**

+You can get teh prebuild lib using `wget https://nvidia.box.com/shared/static/o4gt2b50qfga71qd3kognf0v9iv6o2hx.1 -O libnvinfer_plugin.so.7.0.0.1` if you met some LFS issue.

 If the environment is different from above, you **MUST** build the TRT OSS plugin by yourself.

 ## Build TensorRT OSS Plugin - libnvinfer_plugin.so